TV Commercial Production Tips: 8 easy steps to create great TV Ads

 TV Commercial scheduling your ads

 Placement of your commercial is very important.
 It determines who will see your commercial and how much you will pay for its air time.

 Having your commercial air at 3 a.m. will save you money but if you don’t reach your audience it’s not money well spent.

 The same holds true for the Network you’re airing your ad on as well.
 If you’re advertising your maternity clothing store, you don’t want schedule air time on ESPN.

 Television is less demanding on frequency than radio but it still deserves more than a one-shot deal.
 If you were advertising during the Super Bowl, that would be a completely different story.

 But to be effective, you need to identify the key times your ad should run and buy enough air time for your commercial to reach your audience at least 3-5 times per day.
 More times would be ideal.

-Use the same announcer, jingle, fonts, colors, etc. to keep your commercial consistent.
+Use the same announcer, voice over, jingle, fonts, colors, etc. to keep your commercial consistent.
 This helps people start to get to know your company by all of these factors.

 It’s called BRANDING and you should seek to use the same themes in all your advertising venues and medias.